Unitary Patent & Unified Patent Court

 Unified Patent Court (UPC)

-The European Union has worked for several years on the establishment of a common patent court which will be created on the basis of an international treaty.
-The UPC Agreement – which is the second piece of the EU patent package – was signed on 19 February 2013 and will enter into force four months after a minimum of 13 states (including France, Germany and Italy) have completed the ratification process.
+The European Union has worked for several years on the establishment of a common patent court which has been created on the basis of an international treaty.
+The UPC Agreement entered into force on 1 June 2023.

 Find out more.